• Skip to primary navigation

 How to Convince the Man in My Life to Go to Therapy

-How to convince the man in your life to go to therapy
+Mental health stigma in men - Convincing the man in your life to seek therapy

 Findings from a study by BMJ Open, an online journal, already showed soaring increases in the “diseases of despair,” including substance abuse, suicidal thoughts/behaviors, and alcohol dependency covering the years 2009-2018.
 The current pandemic only exacerbates the trend toward increasing diseases of despair.